 Creditors' Voluntary Liquidation: CVL involves creditors because the company cannot pay its debts.

-Directors after Liquidation: Find out what happens to directors when a liquidator gets appointed.
+Directors after Liquidation: Find out what happens to company directors after appointing a liquidator.

 Members' Voluntary Liquidation: MVL is the members' agreement to liquidate a solvent company.